exasol/exasol-java-tutorial/tls-tutorial/doc/tls_introduction.md

 Now the communication partners establish each other’s authenticity &mdash; or more precisely they should.
 We’ll get to that in a minute.
 For now, you just need to be aware that the goal of this step is to make sure that the communication partners are who they claim to be.
 The driving technology behind this step is called public-key cryptography or asymmetric cryptography.

 Think of a box with a lock that needs two keys &mdash; one for locking it and one for unlocking it.
 Bob can give copies of the locking key to anyone he likes, Alice for example.
 As long as Bob keeps the other key, only he can open the box to get out what other people put in.

 In cryptographic terms we speak of a private key and a public key.
 As the name suggests, Bob needs to keep the private key secret and can share the other one.
 Bob could theoretically post the public key on Twitter without compromising security.
 But there are better ways to do this, and we will discuss them later.

 Asymmetric cryptography works nicely for authenticating a communication partner.
-Conceptually, Alice creates a piece of data that is sufficiently hard to guess (for example a large random number) and asks Bob to encrypt it with that Bob’s private key.
+Conceptually, Alice creates a piece of data that is sufficiently hard to guess (for example a large random number) and asks Bob to encrypt it with Bob’s private key.
 Bob then sends the result back.
-Alice uses Bob’s public key to decrypt the data and compare it with the original.
+Alice uses Bob’s public key to decrypt the data and compare the result with the original data.
 If the data matches, Alice knows she is talking to Bob.
 The details are, of course, more complicated in reality.
 But as a first approximation this example is good enough.

 ### Key Exchange